bbc/async-workshop/README.md

 ## Objectives

-By doing a workshop on asynchrons programming in Node 8, we aim to achieve:
+By doing a workshop on asynchronous programming in Node 8, we aim to achieve:

 * Gain familarity with async and await constructs
 * Gain familarity with the Promise API